QuickBooks Blog

 – Dividends Paid (both Cash Dividends and Stock Dividends)

-Beginning Period Retained Earnings is the balance in the retained earnings account as at the beginning of an accounting period.
-That is the closing balance of the retained earnings account as in the previous accounting period.
-For instance, if you prepare a yearly balance sheet, the current year’s opening balance of retained earnings would be the previous year’s closing balance of the retained earnings account.
+Beginning period retained earnings is the balance in the retained earnings account at the beginning of an accounting period, and the closing balance of the retained earnings account from the previous accounting period.
+For example, if you prepare a yearly balance sheet, the current year’s opening balance of retained earnings would be the previous year’s closing balance of the retained earnings account.

-Net Profit or Net Loss in the retained earnings formula is the net profit or loss of the current accounting period.
-For instance, in the case of the yearly income statement and balance sheet, the net profit as calculated for the current accounting period would increase the balance of retained earnings.
-Similarly, in case your company incurs a net loss in the current accounting period, it would reduce the balance of retained earnings.
-Since all profits and losses flow through retained earnings, any change in the income statement item would impact the net profit/net loss part of the retained earnings formula.
+In the case of the yearly income statement and balance sheet, the net profit, as calculated for the current accounting period, would increase the balance of retained earnings.
+Similarly, if your company incurs a net loss in the current accounting period, it would reduce the balance of retained earnings.
+Since all profits and losses flow through retained earnings, any change in the income statement item would impact the net profit/net loss as part of the retained earnings formula.

 Dividends paid are the cash and stock dividends paid to the stockholders of your company during an accounting period.
 Where cash dividends are paid out in cash on a per-share basis, stock dividends are dividends given in the form of additional shares as fractions per existing shares.
 Both cash dividends and stock dividends result in a decrease in retained earnings.
 The effect of cash and stock dividends on the retained earnings has been explained in the sections below.